 Yet character animation still sadly looks like character animation, especially in close-up - from the all new CG Yoda to even Jar Jar Binks the character animation still looks drawn on and gives them a somewhat 'out of phase with everyone else' look.
 Same goes for some of the blue screen FX which pop up from time to time (eg. the archives scene) - this universe is filled with a lot of giant environments which are poorly populated.
 With hallways and palaces this big, the amount of walking these people must do explains why they're all so fit.

-In the end 'Clones' proves a likable yet surprisingly forgettable and dare I say 'average' chapter in the SW saga.
+In the end 'Clones' proves a likeable yet surprisingly forgettable and dare I say 'average' chapter in the SW saga.
 Its a step above Phantom, nowhere near 'New Hope' or 'Empire' and actually stands a little below 'Jedi'.
 In fact much like 'Jedi' you have about 40 minutes of a great "Star Wars" movie surrounded by a lot of forgettable filler struggling to find a direction or point.

 Most hardcore fans will be satisfied with the end product, others will be even more disgruntled, and casual moviegoers are already looking as divided over this as they were over last year's "AI".
 There's no doubting the next Episode is filled with the potential for a lot of serious drama and I hope things pick up (script & directing wise) because its the most vital film of the three, as for this - its a decent time filler to satiate audience desires.
 It won't be a highlight of the Summer, but it is an enjoyable escape that due to some funky visuals is worth catching at the cinema once the crowds die down a little.